1

 Your body runs Body OS 12.3.
 Updates every Tuesday.

-Robot lab assistants perform experiments 1,000 times faster than humans.
+Robot lab assistants perform experiments 1,000 times faster than humans (they don’t need lunch breaks, bathroom breaks, or existential crises).
 AlphaFold maps every protein like solving cosmic sudoku.
-Drug companies design, synthesize, and validate new treatments in weekends.
+Drug companies design, synthesize, and validate new treatments over weekends.

 A Day in the Optimized Life